akeneo/CsvToAsset/README.md

 Store these crentials into a `credentials` file containing 4 lines: clientId, secret, username and password.
 Don't forget to remove this file when you finish to import all your assets.

+_Warning:_ ensure the role linked to `migration_pam` connection have the permission to "list channels" to allow the script work.

 #### Import your assets

 Go to CsvToAsset folder and run the migration process: